Biden faces litany of challenges heading to United Nations

 That speech comes against the backdrop of Moscow fostering a new partnership with North Korea and leader Kim Jong Un’s recent six-day trip to Russia.
 During the unprecedented visit, Kim vowed to support what he described as Russia’s “just fight” and vowed that North Korea will always stand with Russia against the “anti-imperialist” West.

-One of Biden’s most highly-anticipated engagements will be with Israeli Prime Minister Benjamin Netanyahu, marking their first face-to-face meeting since Netanyahu retook office last December and amid tense relations between the U.S. and Israel over judicial reforms backed by the prime minister that critics say would erase important checks and balances in Israel’s democracy.
+One of Biden’s most highly anticipated engagements will be with Israeli Prime Minister Benjamin Netanyahu, marking their first face-to-face meeting since Netanyahu retook office last December and coming amid tense relations between the U.S. and Israel over judicial reforms backed by the prime minister that critics say would erase important checks and balances in Israel’s democracy.

-Biden will also be in New York with Ukrainian President Volodymyr Zelensky, while notable leaders skipping the U.S. visit include Russian President Vladimir Putin and Chinese President Xi Jinping, who also skipped the G20 summit in India earlier this month.
+Biden will also be in New York with Ukrainian President Volodymyr Zelensky, while notable leaders skipping the U.S. visit include Russian President Vladimir Putin and Chinese President Xi Jinping, who also skipped the Group of 20 summit in India earlier this month.

 Aides and experts cited Biden’s G20 trip as giving him some leverage heading into the United Nations so soon after.